 My name is James Blackman and I am a professional Technical Diving Instructor.
 I use YouTube to help certified divers take their scuba experiences to the next level through inspirational videography, practical knowledge sharing, and relevant tools so they can make their next dive better than their last dive.
-So if you enjoyed this content, you should absolutely check out the rest of our Divers Ready! playlist on Scuba Diver Magazine and on our YouTube Channel.
+So if you enjoyed this content, you should absolutely check out the rest of our Divers Ready! and on our YouTube Channel.

 Thanks so much for watching.
 Dive Safe, Dive Often.